-- The school has regular visits from SEN specialist teachers who provide advice to staff support the success and progress of individual pupils. - Speech and Language Therapists visit the school to work with LSAs and teachers to support school staff with assessment and planning
+- The SEND Coordination award. - The school has regular visits from SEN specialist teachers who provide advice to staff support the success and progress of individual pupils. - Speech and Language Therapists visit the school to work with LSAs and teachers to support school staff with assessment and planning

 If progress rates are judged to be inadequate despite the delivery of high quality interventions, advice will always be sought from external agencies regarding strategies to best meet the specific needs of a pupil.
-This will only be undertaken after parent permission has been obtained a d may include referral to:
+This will only be undertaken after parent permission has been obtained and may include referral to: